jdtaylor7/taylortechblog/_drafts/cpp-bounded-buffer-1.md

 1. Do not remove any elements and mark the operation as failed
 2. Wait until an element is present
-3. Wait a set amount of time for an element be available, fail if the time expires
+3. Wait a set amount of time for an element to be available, fail if the time expires

 #### Race Conditions

 Another complication regarding bounded buffers is that of **race conditions**.
-A race condition occurs when multiple threads "race" to access a resource at "the same time".
+A race condition occurs when multiple threads "race" to access a resource at the same time.
 If two threads are attempting to execute a function at the same time, it's possible that one function will start executing while the other is already running.
 This can lead to incorrect results if not explicitly disallowed.
 Let's see an example of this.
 Given the following function:

 {% highlight cpp %}
 int global_val;